Chopi people

-The Chopi are an ethnic group of Mozambique.
+The Chopi are a Bantu ethnic group of Mozambique.
 They have lived primarily in the Zavala region of southern Mozambique, in the Inhambane Province.
 They traditionally lived a life of subsistence agriculture, traditionally living a rural existence, although many were displaced or killed in the civil war that followed Mozambique's liberation from Portuguese colonial rule in 1975.
 In addition, drought forced many away from their homeland and into the nation's cities.

-The Chopi speak Chichopi, a tonal language in the Bantu family, with many also speaking chiTsonga and Portuguese as secondary languages.
+The Chopi speak Chichopi, a tonal language in the Bantu family, with many also speaking chiTonga and Portuguese as secondary languages.
 They are related to the Tsonga people of Mozambique and South Africa and their neighbors include the Shangaan ethnic group who live to the west, in the Gaza Province, and who invaded Chopi territory in the 19th century.
 Historically, some Chopi were made subjects under Portuguese protection and others became migrant laborers in South Africa.

 The Chopi identify culturally, as a people, with the elephant.